The Low-down on Medicare in Australia

 Remember those vaccinations you got during your primary or secondary school days?

-That’s thanks to the National Immunisation Program, which covers costs of a number of essential vaccines to help protect eligible Australians from a range of diseases.25Australian Government Department of Health and Aged Care – National Immunisation Program
+That’s thanks to the National Immunisation Program, which covers costs of most childhood vaccines and a number of other essential vaccines to help protect eligible Australians from a range of diseases.

 What kinds of treatments aren’t covered by Medicare?